The Effects of Peanuts on Females: the peanut & sexual health link

 Improving energy

-And like all legumes, peanuts offer the body a good source of plant-based protein.
+Like all legumes, peanuts offer the body a good source of plant-based protein.
 In fact, they’re considered among the best sources of vegetarian protein.
 And this goes for other peanut products, too, like peanut butter and peanut flour.
 It should be noted that peanut flour is not just a source of protein but a naturally gluten-free flour.

 Supporting weight loss